massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The buildpack also contains security fixes for the [Apache Standard Taglibs vulnerability](http://www-01.ibm.com/support/docview.wss?uid=swg21985531).

 ### May 25, 2016: Updated Liberty buildpack v2.9-20160519-1249
 * The buildpack contains an updated version of WebSphere Liberty based on the [May beta](https://developer.ibm.com/wasdev/blog/2016/05/06/beta-websphere-liberty-and-tools-may-2016/).
-The updated version of Liberty makes the *bluemixLogCollector-1.1* and *logstashCollector-1.1* beta features available in {{site.data.keyword.Bluemix_notm}}.
+The updated version of Liberty makes the *bluemixLogCollector-1.1* and *logstashCollector-1.1* beta features available in {{site.data.keyword.cloud_notm}}.

 ### May 5, 2016: Updated Liberty buildpack v2.8-20160430-1011
 * The buildpack contains an updated version of WebSphere Liberty based on the [April beta](https://developer.ibm.com/wasdev/blog/2016/04/08/beta-websphere-liberty-and-tools-april-2016/).
-The updated version of Liberty makes the *logstashCollector-1.0* GA feature and the *logmetCollector-1.0* beta feature available in {{site.data.keyword.Bluemix_notm}}.
+The updated version of Liberty makes the *logstashCollector-1.0* GA feature and the *logmetCollector-1.0* beta feature available in {{site.data.keyword.cloud_notm}}.
 * The buildpack also contains updated versions of IBM JRE: 8 SR3 and 7.1 SR3 FP40.
 * The buildpack adds initial support for the [AppDynamics ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.appdynamics.com/) application monitoring agent.
 * The [Dynatrace](dynatrace.html) support was improved to simplify the installation of the agent.